 Texture

-As the name would suggest, it’s a runny formula.
+As the name would suggest, it’s a thin and very light texture like a moist, airy sun lotion.
 Once shaken up, it has the consistency of milk.
 I was a little anxious when I saw how oily the consistency out of the bottle seemed, but applying it felt like a dream come true.
 I love this product because it blends away into the feeling of absolute nothing.
-It’s weightless, almost more like a serum than a moisturizer which most sunblocks tend to present as.
+It’s weightless, almost more like a serum than a moisturizer, which most sunblocks tend to present as.

-Because of its oil form and lightweight, I could easily apply multiple layers of this sunscreen without feeling greasy/sticky, which is great because I’m often out and about during the day.
+Because of its lightweight oil form, I could easily apply multiple layers of this sunscreen without feeling greasy or sticky, which is great because I’m often out and about during the day.
+Absorbs easily and very quickly by the skin within 10 sec.
+Perfect when you’re in a hurry in the morning.
 This reapplies very well, in my experience.

-My experience with Missha All Around Safe Block Waterproof Sun Milk
+My Experience with the Missha All Around Safe Block Waterproof Sun Milk

 I was not paid for this review or received it as a gift.
 I’ve been using it for nearly one month, and the effects on my skin are obvious.
 For reference, I have a combo of sensitive skin.